Roland Henry, PhD

 Jennifer Arjona received her B.A. from the University of California, Irvine, and her M.A. in Psychology from the Universidad de Sevilla, in Seville, Spain.
 She has extensive experience working on a wide variety of research studies, both in Europe and the US.

 Jennifer joined UCSF in 2015 as a Clinical Research Coordinator (CRC), where she collaborated on several studies investigating the effects cognitive training exercises have on improving cognitive functioning in adolescents and young adults with high risk symptoms of psychosis, and individuals with recent-onset and chronic schizophrenia.

-Currently, she is the Administration Manager and Senior CRC for Dr. Roland Henry’s Lab and coordinates various studies that do brain and spinal cord imaging, and which aim to improve care provided at regular standard of care visits for Multiple Sclerosis patients.
+Currently, she is the Administration Manager and Senior CRC for Dr. Roland Henry’s Lab and coordinates various studies that obtain brain and spinal cord imaging, and which aim to improve care provided at regular standard of care visits for Multiple Sclerosis patients.

 Simone Sacco, MD

 Simone Sacco is an MD and obtained his degree at University of Pavia, Italy in 2013.
 He is currently a resident in radiology at the University of Pavia, where from the beginning he has based his career on the study of neurological diseases.
 He will take part as a visiting scholar to the MS group for the next year.

 Mahir Khan is a staff researcher for the Henry Lab.
 He received his B.S. in Neuroscience from the University of Rochester and his M.S. in Physiology from Georgetown University.
 He has a background in developing automated image processing pipelines for a variety of clinical purposes.
 Mahir’s current work involves developing a pipeline for obtaining longitudinal brain and spinal cord metrics for use in clinical studies.